Memories of a former resident 1946-60

 Westgate is the road that left Chichester by the West Gate leading out of the Roman walls.
 The actual gate was demolished in 1773 but the south pillar is still standing, complete with a hinge (pintle), beside the Indian Restaurant.
 Westgate is also used to describe the ancient western suburb of St Bartholomew’s in Chichester, which grew up along the road that emerged beyond the West Gate.

-History of 52 Westgate
+History of 39-59 Westgate

-History of 48 Westgate
+Continue reading History of 39-59 Westgate

 error: Content is protected !!